Lingo (Dutch game show)

-Lingo is a television game show that aired in the Netherlands between 1989 and 2014, and returned in 2019 on the commercial channel SBS6.
-Since 2022, it is aired on the commercial channel Net5.
+Lingo is a television game show that aired in the Netherlands between 1989 and 2014 on public television, and returned in 2019 on commercial television where it was broadcast until 2023.
 The format consists of a word game that combines Mastermind and Bingo.
+The television game show was broadcast weekly in the beginning, but it later became a daily program.

 From 1989 to 2014, the show was broadcast by public broadcasting associations.
-From 1989 to 2000 it was broadcast by VARA after which it was broadcast by TROS which later became AVROTROS.
+From 1989 to 2000, it was broadcast by VARA and from September 4, 2000, it was broadcast by TROS (later renamed to AVROTROS).
+October 2, 2014, the last episode was broadcast by AVROTROS.
+The show was brought back on air August 26, 2019 by Talpa TV on the commercial channel SBS6.
+The last episode aired on Net5 on June 9, 2023.

 Origins

 The original version of the American game show Lingo debuted in syndication in 1987 with Michael Reagan as host and Ralph Andrews as executive producer.
 Though it ran for only one season, Dutch producers Jan Meulendijks and Harry de Winter were interested in bringing the show to their country.

 Eventually, Harry de Winter bought the rights to the show and brought it to the Netherlands in 1989, where it became a massive hit.
 De Winter later used his earnings from the Lingo series to start his own production company.
-Later, he devised the format and bought the global rights to the show.
+He devised the format and bought the global rights to the show.
 International versions subsequently appeared in several other European countries and French-speaking Quebec.

 Robert ten Brink was the first host of the show in the Netherlands.
 He was already well known for hosting the youth news show Het Jeugdjournaal.
 When Ten Brink eventually decided to leave the show, he was succeeded by François Boulangé, the show's editor.
 Boulangé thought hosting was not very important, seeing himself as a judge, rather than a host.

 Gameplay

 Two teams of two contestants each try to guess and spell words, after being given a letter that's in the word and the length of the word.
+The game begins with the winners of a coin-toss (the new team if there were champions) in making their guess.
 The length of the word that has to be guessed varies from five to eight letters.